-Battery problems in the first and second generation Honda Civic Hybrids have become a major concern for many Honda owners.
+Battery failure problems in the first and second generation Honda Civic Hybrids have become a major concern for many Honda owners.
 The problem has been premature battery failure, which often is NOT covered under warranty.
 The affected vehicles are 2003 to 2005 Civic Hybrids (1st gen) and 2005 to 2011 Civic Hybrids (2nd gen).

 The high voltage hybrid battery is part of the Integrated Motor Assist (IMA) system and is located behind the back seat.
 In the 1st gen Civics, the battery is a 144 volt nickel metal hydride (NiMH) battery.
 The 2nd gen Civic Hybrids have a more powerful 158.4 volt NiMH battery.
 The failure rate is reportedly higher in the 2nd gen Civics than in the older ones.